About ASSMA · Public project information

 Up to 6,000 participants

-Including public, state-subsidised and private schools
+Including public, publicly funded and private schools.

 Origin.